darren6996140/MachineLearningAssignment/4_LabEnhancements_LogisticRegression/README.md

 - **Comparison** – Evaluating Logistic Regression against other classification models.

 ## Files:
-- `Lab_LogisticRegression.ipynb` – Full implementation with explanations.
+- `4_Lab_LogisticRegression.ipynb` – Full implementation with explanations.
 - `README.md` – Overview of the lab.

 For full details, check the Jupyter Notebook!